cabforum/netsec/docs/NSR.md

 ## 5.3 System Hardening

-Systems which are not operated in a physical environment that is not controlled by the CA MUST:
+Systems which are operated in a physical environment that is not controlled by the CA MUST:

 1. Disable all accounts, applications, services, protocols, and ports that are not used.
 2. Implement multi-factor authentication for all user accounts.